convox/docs/docs/reference/rack-parameters/SpotFleetAllowedInstanceTypes.md

 Wildcard patterns are supported.
 Examples: `m5.8xlarge`, `c5*.*`, `m5a.*`, `r*`, `*3*`.

-## Use Cases

-- Restricting the Spot Fleet to specific instance families (e.g., `m5.*`, `c5.*`) that are known to work well with your workloads
-- Limiting to instances with specific hardware capabilities such as enhanced networking or NVMe storage
-- Targeting only current-generation instance types to ensure consistent performance

 ## Additional Information

 When this parameter is blank (the default), the Spot Fleet considers all instance types that meet the minimum resource requirements defined by [SpotFleetMinMemoryMiB](/reference/rack-parameters/SpotFleetMinMemoryMiB) and [SpotFleetMinVcpuCount](/reference/rack-parameters/SpotFleetMinVcpuCount).